Home Compare NDA.DE vs WCC

 Growth

-Both rank well on growth, but Aurubis AG still holds a clear edge.
+Both look solid on growth, though Aurubis AG still holds the stronger peer position.

 NDA.DE